davidrevoledo/Inyector/README.md

 # Inyector

-What is Injector?
+What inyector is ?

-Injector is a library for auto configure our dependencies regardless of the technology we use, that is, ***it is not*** a dependency injection engine.
+Injector is a very simple tool that allow application that use Microsoft DI inyection to auto configure things.

+***This Library Is NOT*** a dependency injection engine.

 It is simply an abstraction layer to configure our objects no matter what technology we use as an injection engine.

-You can use Injector with your favorite libraries like Asp.Net Core DI, Autofac, Ninject and others ...
+You can use Injector with your favorites libraries like Asp.Net Core DI, Autofac, Ninject and others ...

 [![CodeFactor](https://www.codefactor.io/repository/github/davidrevoledo/inyector/badge)](https://www.codefactor.io/repository/github/davidrevoledo/inyector)